Links from the "Internet Scout Report"

 Hi.
 I wanted to let you know about a story we’re going to be running on “60 MINUTES” this coming Sunday, Feb.
 25 (7PM ET/PT on CBS) that I thought you’d be interested in.
 It’s about the Theresienstadt concentration camp which, as you know, the Nazi’s briefly turned into a model town to try and convince the world that stories that they were exterminating Jews were untrue.
 Central to the deception was the performance of a children’s opera called “Brundibar” that actually mocked the Nazis.
 The opera survived the war, as did a few members of its cast, and CBS News’ Bob Simon recently met with the group at their yearly reunion in the Czech Republic.

 It’s an amazing tale of both hardship and survival, and as with our December piece on the Bad Arolsen archive, we’re trying to get word out to people who have a special interest in this subject.
 The response to the Bad Arolsen piece was incredible (we are still getting calls and emails), and though this is a much different type of story, we hope you would again consider sending out something to your listserve and/or posting something on your website.
-As before, further information will also be available on our website
+As before, further information will also be available on our website which you’re welcome to link to from yours.

 If you're interested, watch this story and post an analytical comment about your reactions here.